Memorial Sloan Kettering’s Pulmonary Service is dedicated to patient care, research, and training the next generation of pulmonary specialists.

 Over the past several decades, the Pulmonary Service has grown to include ten attending physicians, including two interventional pulmonologists and six fellows.

 We also are building a physician assistant (PA) program, with plans to eventually have a total of four on the Pulmonary Service.
 Our PAs help with clinical and interventional activities, which continue to expand.

 To train future leaders in our field, we not only have a conventional fellowship in pulmonary medicine but also have the only interventional pulmonology fellowship in New York State.
 Each fellow is expected to do a research project, present that project at a national meeting, and bring it to completion with a published manuscript.

 As of 2016 we will have graduated 64 fellows.
-Approximately half are now faculty affiliated with academic institutions, and some have gone on to subspecialties within pulmonary medicine such as sleep medicine, pulmonary hypertension, and interventional pulmonology.
+Approximately half are now faculty affiliated with academic institutions, and some have gone on to subspecialities within pulmonary medicine such as pulmonary hypertension and interventional pulmonary.